Friday, February 20

 Discussants: Lissy Goralnik and Yoorae Noh

 A recent report in Nature Medicine estimated that microplastics have accumulated in the human brain in amounts roughly equivalent, by weight, to a plastic spoon.
 Materials engineered to be thrown away are now measurable in the most protected organ of the human body.
 This is not a metaphor—it is a consequence.
 Convenience has become an exposure; at what point do innovations in polymer chemistry become negligence?
-We will challenge assumptions that short-term utility justifies permanent presence; can we morally defended materials designed for minutes when their impacts persist for generations.
+We will challenge assumptions that short-term utility justifies permanent presence; can we morally defend materials designed for minutes when their impacts persist for generations?
 We will confront the collision between economic value, technological progress, environmental integrity, public health, and intergenerational justice—interrogating not whether plastics have delivered benefits, but whether those promises excuse their lasting legacy.